alcrene/emd-paper-notebooks/Ex_Prinz2004.md

 The EMD criterion works by comparing a *synthetic PPF* with a *mixed PPF*.
 The mixed PPF is obtained with the same risk function but evaluated on the actual data.
 - Compared to the synthetic PPFs, now see more marked differences between the PPFs of the different models.
 - If the theoretical models are good, differences between synthetic and mixed PPFs can be quite small.
 They may only be visible by zooming the plot.
 This is fine – in fact, models which are very close to each other are easier to calibrate, since it is easier to generate datasets for which either model is an equally good fit.
 - Note that the mixed PPF curves are above the synthetic ones.
-Although there are counter-examples (e.g. if a model overestimates the variance of the noise), this is generally expected, especially if models are fitted by minimizing the expected risk.
+Although there are counter-examples (e.g. if a model overestimates the variance of the noise), this is generally expected, especially if models are fitted by minimizing the risk.

 ```{code-cell} ipython3
 ---